inferno-framework/inferno-core/execution_scripts/README.md

 These scripts must
 include the `_error.yaml` suffix so that the github workflow and the rake file execution know to expect an error in the execution.
+This suffix is recognized by the GitHub CI/CD action and the rake task, but not by CLI execution.

 Note that this is different than expected `fail` results, which are valid non-passing results for tests: these can be recorded as expected within